rkrux/client-server-simulation/Readme.txt

+Simple Server and Client programs using the socket programming on Linux (UNIX)  that can simulate the functionality of a real FTP Server and Client.

 Client Specifications: Client should accept as parameters from the command line:the IP Address and the port number of the server.
-Client should show a prompt on which any of the following commands may be issued so as to provide usual ftp client’s functions : s_ls to list the files in the current directory on the server side. s_pwd to list the current directory on the server side. c_ls to list the files in the current directory on the client side.
+Client should show a prompt on which any of the following commands may be issued so as to provide usual ftp clientï¿½s functions : s_ls to list the files in the current directory on the server side. s_pwd to list the current directory on the server side. c_ls to list the files in the current directory on the client side.